Steak ‘n Shake Bacon ‘n Cheese Double Steakburger

 There are 620 calories in a Bacon and Cheese Double Steakburger at Steak ‘n Shake.

-• 350 calories derived from total fats
+• 350 calories from fat

-• 140 calories derived from total carbs
+• 140 calories from total carbs

-• 130 calories derived from proteins
+• 130 calories from protein

 More than half of the total calories are derived from dietary fat.
 Protein delivers 23% of the total calories and the remaining 20% is from carbohydrates.